-There are many beautiful mosques in the world.
-Mosques are some of the most stunning pieces of architecture that can be found.
-But don’t take my word for it.
+Mosques are some of the most stunning pieces of architecture that people have ever built.
+But you don’t need to take my word for it.
 Let’s take a look at some of the most beautiful mosques in the world as examples.

 1. The Blue Mosque – Turkey

 This architectural gem in Istanbul, Turkey actually takes its name from Sultan Ahmed I, in whose reign it was build from 1609 to 1616.
 However, it’s popularly known as The Blue Mosque because of the characteristic blue tiles found in the interior.
 The building has six minarets, one main dome and eight smaller domes.
 Part of its beauty is the architecture, a combination of Byzantine elements with traditional Islamic elements.

 2. The Crystal Mosque – Malaysia